 These new deals are updated on Thursdays and Sundays, and you can see the next couple of special offers online in advance.

-So it’s well worth checking these deals regularly, and putting a note in the diary if there’s a bargain price on the horizon for something you need.
+So, it’s worth checking these deals regularly, and putting a note in the diary if there’s a bargain price on the horizon for something you need.